David Bowen BSc Hons

 Hardware

-All the normal stuff: building machines from scratch, setting up networks and interfacing with devices such as CurrentCost
+All the normal stuff: building machines from scratch, setting up networks and interfacing with devices such as CurrentCost.

 Qualifications